-The Senate-passed Supplemental Appropriation includes a provision nearly identical to the Lowey/Kolbe text.
+The Senate-passed Supplemental Appropriation included a provision nearly identical to the Lowey/Kolbe text.
 Under any of these amendments a finding that UNFPA was in violation of Kemp-Kasten would result in the termination of U.S. support.
 Without such a conclusion, however, the Senate and Lowey/Kolbe amendments would require the full \$34 million contribution to go forward.
 The Tiahrt amendment would have left open the possibility for the President to allocate something less than \$34 million for UNFPA.
+As enacted, however, H.R.
+4775 dropped all references to UNFPA leaving the decision up to the President.